BYLAWS OF

 Membership

 Section 1.
 Classes of Membership.
-The classes of membership shall be: Fellows, Honorary Fellows, Emeritus Fellows, and Posthumous or Deceased Fellows.
-Only those persons who have met the standards of qualification requirements for their class of membership, as may be established by the Board of Governors of the College, are eligible for membership.
+The classes of membership shall be: Fellows, Honorary Fellows, Emeritus Fellows, Posthumous or Deceased Fellows, and Legends.
+Only those persons who have met the standards of qualification requirements for their class of membership, as may be established by the Board of Governors of the College (hereinafter “Board”), are eligible for membership.
 Fellows are those individuals who have been elected and inducted into the College.

-(c) Emeritus Fellows: A fellow who has been a dues-paying member for at least ten (10) years, a requirement which may be waived or modified for good cause, may be designated an Emeritus Fellow, upon written application to the Board of Governors and satisfaction of at least one of the following:
+(c) Emeritus Fellows: A Fellow who has been a dues-paying member for at least ten (10) years, a requirement which may be waived or modified for good cause, may be designated an Emeritus Fellow, upon written application to the Board and satisfaction of at least one of the following:

 • attained the age of seventy-five (75) years; or